-Club Patron – General the Lord Ramsbotham GCB CBE
+Club President – General the Lord Ramsbotham GCB CBE

 Club Patron is General the Lord Ramsbotham GCB CBE who was Director of Public Relations (Army) during the Falklands War.
 He saw service In Borneo during the Confrontation and commanded a battalion of the Royal Green Jackets in Northern Ireland.
 He rose to become Adjutant General and ADC General to the Queen.